BrianJomo/Image-Gallery/README.md

 ```

-To explore the features of this news website navigate to this link on your browser or just click on this link: https://gallary-hub.herokuapp.com/
+To explore the features of this gallary website navigate to this link on your browser or just click on this link: https://gallary-hub.herokuapp.com/

 ## Technology Used